galahad1/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/AIT_Lab4_Iannetta_Tano_Lassalle_Loan.md

    solution for a production environment?
 What are the main problems when deploying it in a production environment?

-   We think we can't use the current solution for production environment.
-If we decide to add a server to the infrastructure, we need to edit the configuration file of HAProxy.
+   We think that we can't use the current solution for production environment.
+If we decide to add a server to the infrastructure, we need to edit the configuration file of HAProxy manually.

 2. <a name="M2"></a>**[M2]** Describe what you need to do to add new `webapp` container to the infrastructure.
 Give the exact steps of